pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 # <font size=3><strong>Part 2.1.: Real-time blink detection</strong></font>

 In the first section of Part 2 of the guide, you will learn how to estimate blink rate in quasi real-time.
-From this, you will obtain a graph, as shown below, that is updated with every blink and shows the current estimation of blink rate.
+From this, you will obtain a graph, as shown below, that is updated with every blink and shows an estimate of the current blink rate.

 <div class="pb-4" style="display:flex;justify-content:left;">
   <v-img